VIII. B. STUDENT RECORDS

 - Procedures for right of access,

 - Procedures for challenging the content of the records,

 - Cost of reproduction of documents,

 - Directory information, and

 Before moving to the specifics of each of these areas, it would be useful to clarify the definitions of "student" and "parent" as used in FERPA.
 "Student" is defined as "any person with respect to whom an educational agency or institution maintains educational records."
 A parent is entitled to access to a student's transcript only if the parent and student have filed a completed "Student Information Release" form, indicating that direct access by the parent is allowed.

-Records in this category are used by the academic departments, Registrar, Student Services, Financial Aid, and Health Services.
-Please note that many of the records held in the Student Services and Registrar's Offices were developed as part of the admission process.
-After enrollment, we transfer relevant parts of the admission file to the Student Services Office and the Registrar.
+Records in this category are used by the academic departments, Registrar, Student Life, Financial Aid, and Health Services.
+Please note that many of the records held in the Student Life and Registrar's Offices were developed as part of the admission process.
+After enrollment, we transfer relevant parts of the admission file to the Student Life Office and the Registrar.